The aircraft was seized at Munich airport on 12 July

 Thailand has ruled out paying Germany a bank bond of 20m euros ($28m; £17m) to secure the release of a plane seized from Thai Crown Prince Vajiralongkorn.

 The Boeing 737 was impounded at Munich airport last week in a bid to force payment of a 30m-euro debt owed by the Thai government to a German firm.
+Thai officials say the jet belongs to the crown prince, not the government.

 But judges ruled that documentation was inconclusive, and said the jet would be released only when a payment was made.